Thelk641/YAAL/Docs/Custom Launcher.md

 This comes with a few limitations :
 - if you're trying to open a URL, you can just give it in the first field, without any args, and it'll open.
 Be aware that, while this will work, it requires the OS to resolve it, which means you can't read its output, and I'm not sure you can look for process exit either, so just to be safe, I've added an error if you try to do so. **This can fail silently**, so, if you want to open a URL and use it as a keyed process to trigger auto-restores, give it the path to a browser and give the URL as an argument instead
 - .lnk files are allowed only on Windows, these files are Windows-only anyway, but they're a pain to work with on non-Windows OS so for now, the only solution I've found is to ban you from opening them with YAAL, one day I plan on solving this, but it'll have to wait

+Finally, you can ask it to redirect the output of whatever you're opening.
+This is only useful if you're using a Backup command reading said output, and only works with windowed application as opening anything that isn't an application requires the OS to handle it (and therefore be responsible for the output).
+In 99% of cases you won't need it.

 ### List limitations
 If you provide more than one key, you must provide one key per file to open.